starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/signature.md

 2 ways to perform this verification:

-- off-chain, using the full public key (very fast, but only for standard Starknet hash & sign).
+- off-chain, using the full public key or the Starknet public key (very fast, but only for standard Starknet hash & sign).
 - on-chain, using the account address (slow, add workload to the node/sequencer, but can manage exotic account abstraction about hash or sign).

 ### Verify outside of Starknet:

+#### With the full public key:

 The sender provides the message, the signature and the full public key.
 Verification:

 ```typescript
 const starkKeyPair1 = ec.getKeyPairFromPublicKey(fullPublicKey);